oroinc/documentation/user/back-office/getting-started/user-menu/oauth.rst

 .. this topic is included into customer_uses/index

 .. begin_1

+.. hint:: The feature requires extension, so visit Oro Marketplace to download the |OAuth 2.0 Server extension| and then use the composer to :ref:`install the extension to your application <cookbook-extensions-composer>`.

 Oro applications support oAuth 2.0 credentials authorization grant type to enable connection of third-party applications to the web API.
 To connect a third-party application, you need to add it and configure its pre-generated credentials in the back-office of your Oro application.
 These credentials are managed on user level which enables generation of different credentials for various applications across multiple organizations.